chilam27/Stock_Price_Prediction/README.md

   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f14.png">
 </p>

 - Evening star reversal pattern: a white candle follows by two black candles.
-The low price of the previous day candle is bigger than the high of the second previous day candle.
-The high price is smaller than the open of previous day candle.
+The low price of the previous day's candle is bigger than the high of the second previous day's candle.
+The high price is smaller than the open of the previous day's candle.
 Function: the difference of close and open of the second previous day candle needs to be positive, for the previous and current day needs to be negative.
-The low of previous day is smaller than high of second previous, high is smaller than open price of previous day.
+The low of the previous day is smaller than the high of the second previous, high is smaller than the open price of the previous day.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f15.png">
 </p>

 - Morning star reversal pattern: a black candle follows by two white candles.
-The close price of the previous day candle is smaller than the low of the second previous day candle.
+The close price of the previous day's candle is smaller than the low of the second previous day's candle.
 The high price of the previous day is smaller than the open price.
 Function: the difference of close and open of the second previous day candle needs to be negative, for the previous and current day needs to be positive.
-Close of the previous day is smaller than low of second previous, high of the previous day is smaller than open price.
+Close of the previous day is smaller than low of second previous, high of the previous day is smaller than the open price.

 <p align="center">
   <img width="800" height="400" src="https://github.com/chilam27/Stock_Price_Prediction/blob/master/readme_image/f16.png">